 Since this definition seems a little vague, there are often questions regarding whether or not an incident is work-related.
 We've compiled some of the most common

-Keep in mind, though it may not look good to your supervisors, it’s better to error on the side of caution and deem an incident work-related rather than not.
+Keep in mind, although it may not look good to your supervisors, it's better to err on the side of caution and deem an incident work-related rather than not.
 OSHA has publicly stated something as simple as fainting at the sight of blood at work is considered a work-related injury.
-You won’t

 Fainting, also known as loss of consciousness, is one of the main criteria to determine if an incident is recordable.
 As such, it's only a matter of determining if the fainting was caused by an event that occurred within the work environment.